evilla-19/ABS-exercise/README.md

 Main purpose: given housing data from the Australian Bureau of Statistics, transform SDMX JSON into timestamp-indexed tabular format, then perform modeling to come up with a 3-year forecast.
 Subtasks as outlined below.

 In this README, I will walk the reader through the steps that I took to transform the data and to try to come up with a useful forecast.
-Although the code is written in R for the very simple reason that I am more familiar with it, I found a very similar way to implement the code in python, but I could not fully implement that due to lack of time.
+Although the code is written in R for the very simple reason that I am more familiar with it, I found a very similar way to [implement the code in python](https://towardsdatascience.com/an-end-to-end-project-on-time-series-analysis-and-forecasting-with-python-4835e6bf050b), but I could not develop that due to lack of time.

 ## Requirements